jtdaugherty/brick/docs/guide.rst

 type class and associated operations from the ``mtl`` package.
 The recommended approach, however, is to use the lens operations from the ``microlens-mtl`` package with lenses to perform concise state updates.
-We'll cover this topic in more detail in `Event Handlers for Widget State`_.
+We'll cover this topic in more detail in `Event Handlers for Component State`_.

 Once the event handler has performed any relevant state updates, it can